Fitness Nutritionist Smitha Shetty Lists Down Vedic Superfoods From Her Kitchen

 When you go shopping, you have to pick something close to nature and less processed.

 Time to ditch shopping at supermarkets, I presume.
-So, if I were to swoop in your kitchen right now, what Vedic superfoods would I be able to spot?
+So, if I were to swoop into your kitchen right now, what Vedic superfoods would I be able to spot?

 You’ll find rice because as I said earlier it is a wholesome food, and everyone should have it.
 All Indian basics like good quality coal-pressed coconut oil, kokum sharbet, makhana, peanuts and much more.